 Aside from selling personal items, you can also consider additional income methods like part-time jobs (aka “side hustles”).
 A few of the popular side income options that I’ve heard from people as a financial coach are:

-- Drive with Uber.
+- Drive with a ridesharing service.
 How much you can make depends on where you live and how busy the area is, but almost everywhere you can make at least a few hundred dollars per week driving people around.
-Of course you need a car to do this, but most of us do have something to drive.
+Of course, you need a car to do this, but most of us do have something to drive.

 - Part-time shifts.
 There are plenty of places that remain open well into the evening that can offer opportunities for part-time work.
 One option specifically that someone recently told me about was UPS.
 Yes, the big brown trucks.
 Apparently they hire people to come in for a few hours in the evenings to help sort boxes and load/organize trucks.
 It sounds like they probably pay pretty well also.